 (45) Recognition should be given to donors in fundraising activities consistent with Part F of this policy.

-(46) It is the responsibility of UWS Development to coordinate and manage the University's structured fundraising programs.
+(46) It is the responsibility of the Office of Advancement and Alumni to coordinate and manage the University's structured fundraising programs.
 This includes, but is not limited to, Alumni Appeals, Workplace Giving, Bequest Development programs, Project Campaigns, Scholarships and Prizes Program.

 (47) There are differing taxation provisions and requirements applicable to various types of donations (whether the donation is in cash or kind).
 These may impact on the donor and/or the University.